California Disclosures (AB 1305)

 5. Retirement & Certificates

-- Credits are retired monthly on behalf of active subscribers.
+- Carbon credits are retired monthly on behalf of active subscribers.
+Water Restoration Certificates are retired quarterly on behalf of active subscribers.

-- Each subscriber is assigned a unique Public Ledger ID (e.g., Chad89).
+- Each subscriber selects a Public Ledger ID (e.g., ChadGPT89).

 - Retired credits are published to our Public Ledger with certificate links, serial numbers, and project details.